sureshpandiyan1/instagram-scraper-it/README.md

 ## Disclaimer:
-We are not responsible for any criminal activity use of Instagram-scrap-it.
+We are not responsible for any criminal activity use of instagram-scraper

 Copyright @ Suresh P